 To determine which remote works with your player, it's best to visit the Roku website, as it stays updated with the most current information.
 Basically, though:

 The exact feature set varies depending on the remote.
-Some offer headphone jacks for private listening; some offer programmable channel buttons; some offer power and volume controls for your TV.
+The Roku Enhanced voice remote offers a headphone jack for private listening; some offer programmable channel buttons; some offer power and volume controls for your TV.

 There's now an even better option, too, in the form of the Roku Voice Remote Pro, which offers features including hands-free controls, custom shortcuts, and private listening.
 It's also the first Roku remote to be fully rechargeable.